 I am sad that he lost his hope and felt there was no other way to escape.
 I have gone through periods of despair when I wondered when things would turn around.
 But I also strongly believe that as long as God is still on His throne, there is hope!
 It’s not over until God says it’s over: “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full” (John 10:10).
 I want that full life, don’t you?

 I have heard it said “suicide is a permanent solution to a temporary problem.”
-That bothers me because in the span of eternity, yes, depression is a temporary problem, but for those in the throws of depression, it feels like a never-ending tragedy.
-The reality is, however, that with suicide one person’s pain ends forever, but then the pain of surviving friends and family continues.
+That bothers me because in the span of eternity, yes, depression is a temporary problem, but for those in the throes of depression, it feels like a never-ending tragedy.
+The reality is, however, that with suicide, one person’s pain ends forever, but then the pain of surviving friends and family continues.

 It’s so important that we remain in God’s word, and continually be transforming and renewing our minds with the word of God.
 While the facts may indicate that you are suffering with depression, God’s truth says that you are worthy, you are valued, you have been redeemed, God is for you, and by His stripes you are healed.